 July 27, USS Russell departed Pearl Harbor for a scheduled deployment in support of Cooperation Afloat Readiness and Training exercise.

 August 24, USS Russell, along with USS Crommelin (FFG 37), recently arrived in Jakarta to kick off the second half of CARAT Indonesia 2009.

-October 26, DDG 59 returned to Naval Station Pearl Harbor after a three-month underway period.
+October 26, The Russell returned to Naval Station Pearl Harbor after a three-month underway period.

-January 5, 2010 The Russell departed Joint Base Pearl Harbor-Hickam for a surge Middle East deployment.
+January 5, 2010 USS Russell departed Joint Base Pearl Harbor-Hickam for a surge Middle East deployment.

 February 18, USS Russell participated in a maritime infrastructure defense exercise Feb.
 16, with six U.S. and coalition surface combatants operating near the Khawr Al Amaya Oil Terminal in the North Arabian Gulf.